carkod/binbot/docs/bot-strategies.md

 The great thing about this strategy is that, if prices go up, we will not sell, we will keep tracking/trailling the prices until it bounces down.
 So the result is, we either make a high profit or a small profit.

-- Bots using this feature, will have `trailling_stop_loss` set
+- Bots using this feature, will have `trailling_stop_loss_price` set
-- If prices reach take profit (which is set dynamically), API will switch on the `trailling_stop_loss` property, which means trailling has been activated, the take profit is no longer a fixed sell order, it becomes a moving "ceilling" that is used to set a stop loss when prices go down.
+- If prices reach take profit (which is set dynamically), API will switch on the `trailling_stop_loss_price` property, which means trailling has been activated, the take profit is no longer a fixed sell order, it becomes a moving "ceilling" that is used to set a stop loss when prices go down.
 This means that the bot will only sell and close on that trailling stop loss.

 ## Stop limit
 Most of the time, stop limits (SL) should only be used to limit losses.
 If prices are likely to go up and then drop, use Trailling profit